Tharivol/Exercises/week7/mongo-shell/readme.md

 Part I
 -------
-- Start Mongo on your machine sudo mongod.
+- Start Mongo on your machine with `sudo mongod`.
 Keep this tab running as long as you are interacting with the database.
 - In a separate Terminal tab, start Mongo Shell: mongo
 - Switch the current database to "school": use school
 - Add 3 students to your students collection, make one of the students you.